|XP Legacy Games Corner - System Shock (CD-ROM version)

 another game that was written off as not being able to work at all

-in XP as it was rumoured to use VCPI (Virtual Control Program
+in modern versions of Windows as it was rumoured to use VCPI (Virtual Control Program

 Interface), a technique that basically involves reprogramming the

-processor - a definite no-no in the realm of XP.
+processor - a definite no-no in the realm of modern versions of Windows.
 However, this

 rumour turned out to be unsubstantiated.
 Origin, the publishers of